Brita Ytre-Arne

 Research

-I am professor of media studies, researching audiences and media use.
-My research explores 1) how we connect to society through news and cross-media use, 2) the meanings of media in everyday life, and 3) people's perceptions of datafication, algorithms and new technologies.
+I am professor of media studies, researching audiences and cross-media use.
+My research explores 1) how people connect to society and use and avoid news, 2) meanings of media in everyday life, and 3) people's perceptions of datafication, algorithms and digital technologies.
 I work primarily with qualitative methods.

-My book Media Use in Digital Everyday Life is published with open access and can be downloaded or read online free of charge here.
+My book Media Use in Digital Everyday Life is published Open Access and can be downloaded or read online free of charge here.
 In the book, I discuss how media use has changed since smartphones, social media and digital platforms became part of our lives.

-Together with my colleague Hallvard Moe I am co-leader of Bergen Media Studies Research Group, an active research environment for media use and audience research.
+Together with my colleague Hallvard Moe I lead Bergen Media Studies Research Group, an active research environment for media use and audience research at the University of Bergen.
+We collaborate with international colleagues and support young researchers.

-I have previously been Work Package leader for WP1 Understanding media experiences in MediaFutures, a new research centre for responsible research-driven innovation.
-Other former projects include MeCIn, a broad study of media use and public connection in Norway, and Digitox, on intrusive media and digital detox.
+Previously, I was work package leader in MediaFutures, a research centre for research-driven innovation.
+Other former projects include MeCIn, a broad study of media use and public connection in Norway, and Digitox, on intrusive media and digital disconnection.
 I was co-director of CEDAR - Consortium on Emerging Directions in Audience Research (2014-2017), an European network and research project that conducted a foresight analysis of audience research.
-Read more in our new book The Future of Audiences, or read our agenda for future research priorities.
+Read more in our book The Future of Audiences, or our agenda for research priorities.

 Teaching